 Collective bargaining agreements

-We continuously work to ensure our employees’ right and possibility to engage in dialogue with the company, as well as good working conditions.
+We continuously work to uphold our employees’ right and freedom to engage in dialogue with the company, as well as to provide good working conditions.
 One way of measuring this is the percentage of employees covered by collective bargaining agreement.
-For 2019 this landed on 73 percent.
+For 2020 this reached 80 percent.

-our vision is that 100 percent of our employees should have the possibility to form collective bargaining agreements or in other ways engage in constructive dialogue, by themselves or through representatives
+Our vision is that 100 percent of our employees should have the possibility to form collective bargaining agreements or in other ways engage in constructive dialogue.

 Occupational accidents with sick-leave